 In addition to leveraging their teammates to help get introductions to prospects, salespeople on a high-performing team work together to help each other close deals.
-Maybe the prospect wants to hear from someone who has worked with a similar client, or wants a little more technical expertise in an area where another team member is proficient.
+Maybe the prospect wants to hear from someone who has worked with a similar client or wants a little more technical expertise in an area where another team member is proficient.
 If the team is working well together, they can sell together.

-Team Building Helps Your Sales Team Get Along with Other Teams
+3. Team-Building Helps Your Sales Team Get Along with Other Teams

+In many companies, the sales team is a bit of an island.
+They are often geographically separated from other teams, and they can be separated culturally as well.
 Because the sales team is separated, there can often be resentments and disconnects.
 Maybe the delivery team is frustrated because the sales team sometimes raises customer expectations higher than they’re comfortable with.
 Or maybe the marketing team is annoyed by last-minute requests.

 With remote work, it's even more likely that sales teams are off doing their own thing.
 But by the same token, we can take advantage of virtual meetings to bring together people who might not normally connect otherwise, and have people of different teams gain insights about the positions of others.

 Team-building activities that bring the sales team together with other departments can help break down those barriers.
 Intentionally forming smaller groups with people who don’t often work together can let people get to know each other in a fun and relaxing setting.
 And working together for a common goal (even if it’s just as simple as getting a trivia question correct) can help people get on the same page when they’re back to work.